Ajamu X: Career

-Ajamu's work often highlights stories of black LGBT people who he feels are often marginalised from mainstream British Society; additionally he has chosen to focus on those who are black and openly "out" and have been accepted by their families.
+Ajamu's work highlights stories of black LGBTQ people who he feels are often marginalised from mainstream British society; additionally he has chosen to focus on those who are out and have been accepted by their families.
 Ajamu has said he rejects the claim that Jamaican culture is particularly homophobic and believes that homophobia exists across cultures and families of all backgrounds.

-He often speaks of his work as a "sex activist"; he has run "sex parties for men who want to have sex with men" since the 1990s, and same-sex desire and pleasure are recurring themes in his photography.
-His first major exhibition Black Bodyscapes, in 1994, focused on the private sexual realities of black gay men.
-More recent projects include Fierce: Portraits of Young Black Queers. an exhibition of 24 portraits of a "…new generation of Black and proudly out young, emerging and established talent" at London's Guildhall Art Gallery in 2014 and I Am For You Can Enjoy with Khalil West, at Contact Theatre, Manchester, in 2016, which uses photography and video, to explore the lives of queer Black male sex workers and their clients.
-Ajamu has described himself as an "artist who has created an archive" and, in addition to his art practice, continues to document black LGBT experiences.
+He often speaks of his work as "sex activism"; he has run "sex parties for men who want to have sex with men" since the 1990s, and same-sex desire and pleasure are recurring themes in his photography.
+His first major exhibition Black Bodyscapes, in 1994, focused on the private sexual realities of Black gay men.
+More recent projects include Fierce: Portraits of Young Black Queers, an exhibition of 24 portraits of a "new generation of Black and proudly out young, emerging and established talent" at London's Guildhall Art Gallery in 2014, and I Am For You Can Enjoy with Khalil West at Contact Theatre, Manchester, in 2016, which uses photography and video, to explore the lives of queer Black male sex workers and their clients.
+Ajamu has describes himself as an "artist who has created an archive."

-Write and record everything you do; no-one is going to write our histories for us.